Getting Started with Logic Builder

 - Assign to Configuration - Reference it in the related configuration page

 Scripts execute when specific events occur.
-For example: - Dimension mapping scripts execute when new lines are created in requests - Property validation scripts trigger when properties are modified - Workflow scripts run during stage transitions
+For example: - Dimension mapping scripts execute when new lines are created in requests. - On Submit Workflow scripts executes whenever a request is submitted to the workflow.

 Available Script Types